druiven/tetris/README.md

 # tetris
-Tetris exercise. i should put the name from teh original code still in it Great part of original code is:
+Tetris exercise. i should put the name from the original code suplier Great part of original code is:
 : http://codeincomplete.com/posts/2011/10/10/javascript_tetris/
  * Jake Gordon: https://disqus.com/by/jakesgordon/